 Eye candy meets destruction meets The Rock.
 I'm always impressed by CGI and am constantly marveling at what movies can do now.
 San Andreas, a disaster movie stemming from the titular fault out west, plays out with some cheesy dialogue, massive carnage and unrealistically heroic efforts.
 But that's for the nitpickers.
 The movie is extremely entertaining.

 It's not quite a comic book movie.
 Therefore, the Oscars were comfortable giving it awards not under the effects, music or prop department.
 I really enjoyed it, just apparently not as much as everyone else.
-Tom Hardy is his usual amazing self but steps aside for Charlize Theron to be even more of a badass.
-I dig everything about this movie, from the lawless guitar solos to the ridiculous aesthetic.
+I dig everything about this movie, from the lawless guitar solos to the ridiculous aesthetic, but it’s also a perfect example of the awards community’s transparency when it comes to fantasy films.

 Liam Neeson.
 Liam Neeson.
 LIAM NEESON!
 He is the man, despite some dialogue in this one that kind of demeans his royal stature.